 \subsubsection{Rule-based Text Filter}

 In indoor environments, numerical identifiers, such as door numbers, are commonly used to distinguish repetitive structures.
-Consequently, our rule-based text filter identifies and filters discriminative text by detecting the presence of numerical digits within the text.
+Consequently, our rule-based text filter identifies and filters discriminative texts by detecting the presence of numerical digits within the texts.